Moisturizer: Mechanism of action

-In the human body, water constantly evaporates from the deeper layers of the skin through an effect known as transepidermal water loss (TEWL).
+In the human body, water constantly evaporates from the deeper layers of the skin through an effect known as transepidermal water loss.
 By regulating its water content, human skin naturally maintains a dry, easily shed surface as a barrier against pathogens, dirt, or damage, while protecting itself from drying out and becoming brittle and rigid.
 The ability to retain moisture depends on the lipid bilayer between the dead skin cells.

 Moisturizers modify the rate of water loss, with active ingredients of moisturizers falling into one of two categories: occlusives and humectants.

 Occlusives form a hydrophobic coating on the surface of the skin, keeping moisture from escaping.
 The more occlusive the formulation, the greater the effect.
 Ointments are more occlusive than aqueous creams, which are more occlusive than lotion.
-Water loss through the skin is normally about 4–8 g/(m²⋅h).
+Water loss through the skin is normally about 4–8 g/(m2⋅h).
 A layer of petrolatum applied to normal skin can reduce that loss by 50–75% for several hours.
 Oils naturally produced by the human body moisturize through this same mechanism.

 Humectants are hydrophilic and absorb water.
-They can absorb this water from the air and moisturize the skin when the humidity is greater than 70%, but more commonly they draw water from the dermis into the epidermis, making skin dryer.
-A study published in Skin Research and Technology in 2001 found no link between humectants and moisturizing effect.
-When used in practical applications, they are almost always combined with occlusives.
+They absorb water from humid air (when >70% humidity) to moisturize the skin.
+Humectants can also draw moisture from deeper layers of the skin to the surface, which may reduce hydration in the lower layers if not combined with occlusives.
+When used in practical applications, humectants are combined with occlusives.
+Moisturizers commonly contain water, which acts as a temporary hydration agent.

-Moisturizers often contain water, which acts as a temporary hydration agent as well as a way for the absorption of some components and evaporation of the moisturizer.
-They also help smoothen the skin by plugging gaps between dead skin cells.

-Kinds
+Types

 There are many different types of moisturizers.
 Petrolatum is one of the most effective moisturizers, although it can be unpopular due to its oily consistency.

-Other popular moisturizers are cetyl alcohol, cetearyl alcohol, cocoa butter, isopropyl myristate, isopropyl palmitate, lanolin, liquid paraffin, polyethylene glycols, shea butter, silicone oils, stearic acid, stearyl alcohol and castor oil, as well as other oils.
+Other popular moisturizers are cetyl alcohol, cetearyl alcohol, cocoa butter, isopropyl myristate, isopropyl palmitate, lanolin, liquid paraffin, polyethylene glycols, shea butter, silicone oils, stearic acid, stearyl alcohol and castor oil, and other oils.

 Moisturizers may also be available as lotions, creams, ointments, bath oils, or soap substitutes.

-Mineral oils and waxes are insensitive to oxidation or rancidity.
+Mineral oils and waxes are not prone to oxidation or rancidity.
 For this reason, they have essentially replaced vegetable oils in emollients and topical medication.

 Moisturizer cosmetics may additionally contain antioxidants, ceramides, emulsifiers, fragrances, penetration enhancers, preservatives, and solvents.
 Some products are marketed as having anti-wrinkle and skin enhancement effects.
-Many plant and animal extracts have been claimed to impart skin benefits, with little scientific evidence.
+Many plant and animal extracts have been claimed to impart skin benefits, but such claims are presented with little scientific evidence.

+In recent years, manufacturers have increasingly utilized plant-based emollients derived from renewable sources such as coconut oil, camellia seed oil, avocado oil, rapeseed oil, corn oil, soy oil, and castor oil.
+These natural emollients can increase antioxidant levels in skin and are marketed as gentler alternatives to synthetic compounds.
+Plant-derived emollient esters exhibit properties such as solvency, pigment wetting, and lubricious substantivity, making them multi-functional ingredients in cosmetic formulations.